How Much Caffeine Is In A Monster? (Yes, It Sounds Scary)

 An espresso is a much better option if you’re looking for a low-caffeine alternative to Monster drinks.
 Espresso has only about 60 mg of coffee per shot.

-The bottom line is that coffee and Monster have a similar amount of caffeine, but coffee is a better option for your health.
+The bottom line is that coffee and Monster have high amounts of caffeine, but coffee is a better option for your health.

 Monster Energy drinks don’t have quite as much caffeine as it might seem just by looking at the branding.
 But that doesn’t mean they don’t pack a punch.

-On average, Monster Energy drinks have about 160 mg of caffeine per 473 ml can.
+On average, Monster Energy drinks have about 150 mg of caffeine per 500 ml.
 That’s less than drinking two cups of coffee.

 The truth is that Monster Energy drinks are harmful simply for the amount of caffeine they contain.
 And as with anything, moderation is key.